Frogs and Toads of Ohio

 Wood has a raccoon like mask on its face that makes it easy to identify.

 The Blanchard Cricket Frog is the only Cricket Frog in the state.
 It has no real distinct marks like the other frogs on this list.

 The Gray Tree Frogs are identical besides their calls.
 They are the largest tree frogs in the state.

 The Mountain Chorus frog looks similar to the other Chorus frogs in the state but it has a specific shape on its back that looks like this )(.

-The Midland Chorus Frog has three distinct stripes down their back.
-It’s similar to the Spring Peeper and the Mountain Chorus Frog.
+The Western Chorus Frog has three distinct stripes down their back.
+It’s similar in size to the Spring Peeper and the Mountain Chorus Frog.

 Spring Peeper can be identified by the X marking on its back.